Robotic Process Automation [RPA], Test Automation – Myths and Facts

 What is RPA?
 What are its advantages and types?

-- Automate the daily tedious manual testing that are repetitive, time-consuming and rules-based
+- Automate daily tedious manual testing tasks which are:

 - Use software robots or Artificial Intelligence (AI)

 - Quick improvements in efficiency and productivity

 - Enhanced accuracy

 Simple RPA vs Cognitive RPA

 RPA can be further categorized into simple and cognitive.
 Here’s how they are different:

 |Automation of any routine tasks where there is no need of intelligence is termed as Simple RPA.
 For example, Data Entry jobs||Cognitive RPA involves human action/command for an RPA processing.
 For example, using Google assistant to find the shortest route while driving is a case of Cognitive RPA.|

 Ready to speed-up your business process?